ael-code/dir-listing-bootstrap/README.md

 dir-listing-bootstrap
 =====================

-A simple php directory listing for [Lighttpd](http://en.wikipedia.org/wiki/Lighttpd) designed with [Bootstrap](http://getbootstrap.com/)
+A simple php directory listing designed with [Bootstrap](http://getbootstrap.com/)

 #### Story

 I started this project to improve the module dir-listing of lighttpd.
-The original module is very fast (C written) but is not responsive, it does not display well on tablet/smartphone.
+The original lighttpd module is very fast (C written) but is not responsive, it does not display well on tablet/smartphone.

 #### Futures